-Paul O. Neudorfer, PhD, Chair
+Paul Neudorfer, Ph.D., Chair

 Electrical engineering is concerned with the use of electrical energy for the benefit of society.
 The profession of electrical engineering is scientifically based and design oriented.
-As such, its practice draws heavily from the areas of mathematics, physics, and the other natural sciences, as well as other branches of engineering.
+As such, its practice draws heavily upon the areas of mathematics, physics, and computer science as well as other branches of engineering and natural science.

-The electrical engineering program strives to provide a broad foundation based upon mathematical and scientific principles that will prepare the graduate for a productive lifelong career in any of the various sub-fields of the electrical engineering profession.
-The Electrical Engineering Department is teaching oriented and offers an undergraduate program that focuses on an integrated, traditional perspective of the electrical engineering profession.
+The electrical engineering program strives to provide a broad foundation that will prepare the graduate for a productive lifelong career in any of the various sub-fields of electrical engineering.
+The Department of Electrical Engineering is teaching oriented and offers an undergraduate program that provides an integrated, contemporary perspective of the electrical engineering profession.

-The curriculum spans the subspecialties of electrical engineering with courses in communications and control theory, digital systems and signal processing, microprocessors, electrical and electronic circuits, electromagnetic fields and waves, engineering design, networks, and power generation and distribution.
-Students interested in careers in any specialty within the broad confines of electrical engineering are given sufficient preparation in well-balanced programs of study.
-The hallmark of the senior year is the capstone engineering design experience, in which student design teams work on multi-disciplinary engineering design projects.
+Course offerings span the subspecialties of communications, systems and control theory, digital systems and signal processing, microprocessors and computers, electrical and electronic circuits, electromagnetic fields and waves, power generation and distribution, and engineering design.
+Students interested in careers in any specialty within the broad confines of electrical engineering are given sufficient preparation in a well-balanced program of study.
+The hallmark of the senior year is the capstone engineering design experience in which student teams work on multi-disciplinary engineering design projects.

-The electrical engineering program provides an integrated base for those graduates who choose to enter professional practice in electrical engineering directly upon graduation and a rigorous preparation for those who choose graduate study in electrical engineering.
+The electrical engineering program provides a solid base for those graduates who choose to enter professional practice directly upon graduation and a rigorous preparation for those who choose graduate studies in electrical engineering.